Division of Macarthur: History

 Ahead of the 2007 election, a redistribution seemingly consolidated Farmer's hold on the seat; the Liberal majority was boosted to 11.1%.
-However, Farmer was nearly defeated in the election, suffering a swing of 10.4%.
-The swing was spread evenly across the electorate, reflecting its solid mortgage belt character.
+However, Farmer was nearly defeated in the election, suffering a swing of 10.4 points.
+The swing was spread evenly across the electorate, reflecting its solid mortgage-belt character.
 The swing was particularly large in the heavily mortgaged suburbs of Narellan, Camden and the traditionally more Labor-voting areas of Campbelltown.
-Farmer's margin was reduced to an extremely marginal 0.7%.
+Farmer's margin was reduced to an extremely marginal 0.7 points.
 A further redistribution in 2010 made it notionally a Labor seat.
 Farmer was defeated for Liberal preselection by Campbelltown mayor Russell Matheson, who was able to retain the seat for the Liberals.
-Matheson gained a large swing at the 2013 election, increasing the Liberal margin to 11.1 percent.
-The Liberal margin was reduced to just 3.3 percent in the redistribution prior to the 2016 election, and additionally, a ReachTEL poll of 628 voters conducted in Macarthur during the election campaign saw Labor leading the Liberals.
-At the 2016 election Labor challenger Mike Freelander took the seat off the Liberals on a swing of just under 12 percent, ending the Liberals' twenty-year hold on the seat and turning it into a safe Labor seat in one stroke.
+Matheson gained a large swing at the 2013 election, increasing the Liberal margin to 11.1 points.
+The Liberal margin was reduced to just 3.3 points in the redistribution before the 2016 election, and additionally, a ReachTEL poll of 628 voters conducted in Macarthur during the election campaign saw Labor leading the Liberals.
+At the 2016 election Labor challenger Mike Freelander took the seat off the Liberals on a swing of just under 12 points, ending the Liberals' 20-year hold on the seat and turning it into a safe Labor seat at one stroke.
 Freelander actually won enough votes on the first count to defeat Matheson without the need for preferences.

-Ahead of the 2016 federal election, ABC psephologist Antony Green listed the seat in his election guide as one of eleven which he classed as "bellwether" electorates.
+Ahead of the 2016 federal election, ABC psephologist Antony Green listed the seat in his election guide as one of eleven which he classed as bellwether electorates.